Huberman Lab

 Protocols that modulate dopamine levels can expand short or moderate working memory span, with many tools available at zero cost.

-"Let's talk about protocols to improve working memory, specifically by way of changing levels of dopamine in the brain."
+"Okay, so let's talk about protocols to improve working memory, specifically by way of changing levels of dopamine in the brain.
+Now, I've discussed dopamine many times before on this podcast.
+In fact, we have entire episodes devoted to optimizing and regulating dopamine."

 Cold Exposure